Advanced load balancing scenarios with the new Azure Application Gateway for Containers

 Dennis Zielke

-Global Blackbelt for cloud native applications at Microsoft, public speaker, community contributor.
+Global Blackbelt for intelligent cloud native applications at Microsoft, public speaker, community contributor.
 Opinions are mine - bring your own.